google/flax/docs/flip/1009-optimizer-api.md

 [Train State]: #train-state

 In Flax it is common to hand around a `TrainState` object that can then be used for checkpointing.
-This simplifies above [Optax training step] a bit by reducing the number of arguments and getting rid of the `static_argnums`.
+This simplifies the above [Optax training step] a bit by reducing the number of arguments and getting rid of the `static_argnums`.

 ```python